 These four works employ drawing and erasing as a response to the current political and cultural climate in America.
 Each one began as a transcription of one of the United States’ founding documents: The Declaration of Independence, The Constitution, The Bill of Rights and Amendments XI–XXVII.
 After completing each drawing I erased them, one letter at a time, by scratching and scraping the surface of the paper with an X-acto knife.
 Transcription and erasure are both meditative practices; the former, an act of veneration, the latter, a corrective.
 At its most basic level erasure is a way to eliminate a mistake.
 It can also be destructive, meant to remove something objectionable or an obstruction.
-In either case this process of removal creates a clearing.
-In a time characterized by rage filled, furious shouting these quiet drawings are an elegiac acknowledgement of America’s mistakes and become palimpsests for something new.
+In either case this process of removal creates a clearing a space for something new to be imagined.